Interlingua grammar: Double-stem verbs

-The Neolatin vocabulary that underlies Interlingua includes a group of verbs whose stems mutate when attached to certain suffixes.
+The Neo-Latin vocabulary that underlies Interlingua includes a group of verbs whose stems mutate when attached to certain suffixes.
 For example, agente, agentia, actrice, activista, reagente, reaction are all derivatives of ager 'to act', but some use the primary stem ag-, while others use the secondary stem act-.
 There are hundreds of such verbs, especially in international scientific vocabulary.